notionparallax/blog/_posts/2015-07-30-voting-for-a-group.md

 <p>This is a really pretty graph, but that's about all it's got going for it.
 Out of 200 sample runs of this election it gave a tie between 13<sup>th</sup> and 14<sup>th</sup> place 189 times.
 So 94.5% of the time this method failed to give us what we were looking for.</p>
 <h2>Thirteen votes per voter</h2>
 <p>This is the closest we've got to electing the group as a whole, un-preferentially.
 Fans of direct mappings between metaphor and implementation will probably be drawn to this.
-It's a bit better than the previous method at avoiding clashes, but it's still not really <em>good enough</em> (131 out of 200 or 65.5% of the time it will give a clash).</p>
+It's a bit better than the previous method at avoiding clashes, but it's still not really _good enough_ (131 out of 200 or 65.5% of the time it will give a clash).</p>

 <iframe src="https://docs.google.com/spreadsheets/d/1YFYyntVfz4Z-jARA5lHeFqp_yK4PY0RcjJp6lgc2T0M/pubchart?oid=787908325&amp;format=interactive" >
 :(